Family Business Valuations and Marriage Contracts

-Sandra came to see me to understand her rights once their common law relationship becomes solemnized in marriage.
+Sandra came to see me to understand her rights once their common-law relationship becomes solemnized in marriage.

 It’s All About the Value

 Long before the wedding date is a good time to seriously consider whether a marriage contract is needed or desired to protect the significant assets one or both spouses are bringing into their marriage.
 It may seem contrary to traditional wedding vows of “…from this day forward, for better, for worse, for richer, for poorer…” to circumvent the unknown future with a precise strategy for the division of property should the marriage fail.
-It’s step that is never regretted if the marriage fails.
+It’s a step that is never regretted if the marriage fails.

 Sandra understands and agrees that Jacques’ 50% business interest which he will bring into the marriage belongs to him.
 But, she asks, what is the value of

-- her advice as an engineer without salary,
+- Her advice as an engineer without salary,

-- her contribution as a sounding board 24 / 7,
+- Her contribution as a sounding board 24 / 7,

-- her creation and involvement in regular focus groups to test new product ideas, and
+- Her creation and involvement in regular focus groups to test new product ideas, and

-- all the other works she does without pay?
+- All the other works she does without pay?